Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 This means instead of being able to *define* a type statically, we need to *verify* a type dynamically at run time.

-When checking types at run time we rely on the type metadata stored within the memory of all Swift instances.
-The only tools we have available at this stage are the `is` and `as` keywords that use that metadata to confirm wheter or not the instance is of a certain type or conforms to a certain protocol.
+When checking types at run time we rely on the type metadata stored within the memory of all Swift instances).
+The only tools we have available at this stage are the `is` and `as` keywords that use that metadata to confirm whether or not the instance is of a certain type or conforms to a certain protocol.

 This is what all the different Swift JSON mapping libraries do - they provide a convenient API for dynamically casting an unknown type to one that matches the type of a specified variable.